Information for Landlords

-Contribution to the community by addressing a portion of very low-income housing needs through the utilization of existing housing stock.
+Contribution to the community by addressing a portion of lower-income housing needs through the utilization of existing housing stock.

 In exchange for these benefits, the landlord is requested to:

-Inspections: The rental units must meet HUD's Section 8 Housing Quality Standards.
-In preparation of the Section 8 inspection, the property owner must ensure that utility services are on and the unit should be "move-in" ready.
-(Tenant paid utilities can be transferred from the owner to the tenant at tenancy.)
+Inspections - The rental units must meet HUD's Housing Choice Voucher quality standards.
+In preparation of the Housing Choice Voucher inspection, the property owner must ensure that utility services are on and the unit should be "move-in" ready.
+(Tenant paid utilities can be transferred from the owner to the tenant at tenancy)

-Rent Reasonableness: At the time of the Section 8 inspection, the inspector will also evaluate the rent reasonableness of the unit.
+Rent Reasonableness - At the time of the Housing Choice Voucher inspection, the inspector will also evaluate the rent reasonableness of the unit.
 The proposed rent will be compared to rent for other comparable units on the market.
 Rental amounts will be approved prior to the inspection.
-If the requested rent cannot be approved, Section 8 staff will contact the property owner and tenant with a rental offer based on the inspection report and rental market information.
+If the requested rent cannot be approved, HCV staff will contact the property owner and tenant with a rental offer based on the inspection report and rental market information.

-Disapproval of Tenancy: If the family chooses a unit with a gross rent greater than their approved payment standard and their share of the rent exceeds 40% of their monthly-adjusted income, Longmont Housing Authority is not permitted to approve tenancy.
-(Gross rent = contract rent + utility allowance).
-However, the landlord may choose to negotiate a lesser rent to meet compliance with program guidelines.
+Disapproval of Tenancy - If the family chooses a unit with a gross rent greater than their approved payment standard and their share of the rent exceeds 40% of their monthly-adjusted income, LHA is not permitted to approve tenancy.

-Approval of Tenancy: If the unit passes inspection and the rent is reasonable or a negotiated rental offer is accepted, we will approve tenancy to begin the following day.
-The Housing Assistance Payment (HAP) Contract will be prepared with the date of approved tenancy and an appointment will be scheduled with the landlord and tenant to execute the HAP Contract and landlord's lease.
+Approval of Tenancy - If the unit passes inspection and the rent is reasonable or negotiated rental offer is accepted, we will approve tenancy to begin the following day.
+The HAP contract will be prepared with the date of approved tenancy and an appointment will be scheduled with the landlord and tenant to execute the HAP contract and landlord's lease.

-Security Deposit: The tenant is responsible for the payment of the security deposit to the landlord and cannot exceed one (1) month's rent.
+Security Deposit - The tenant is responsible for the payment of the security deposit to the landlord and cannot exceed one month's rent.